pocket-id/website/docs/client-examples/portainer.md

 # Portainer Setup

-- While initally setting up OAuth in Portainer, its recommended to keep the `Hide internal authentication prompt` set to `Off` incase you need a fallback login
+- While initially setting up OAuth in Portainer, its recommended to keep the `Hide internal authentication prompt` set to `Off` incase you need a fallback login
 - This guide does **NOT** cover how to setup group claims in Portainer.

 > Make sure to enabled the `Automatic user provisioning` option so users are auto-created in Portainer.